yrks12/TelegramMusicStreamer/README.md

 Displays a welcome message with all available commands and their descriptions.

 ### `/search <keywords>`
 Search YouTube for music matching your keywords.
 Returns up to 5 results with an inline keyboard where you can select tracks to play immediately.
+Each result shows:
+- Track title
+- Duration
+- Artist/uploader name

 **Example**: `/search bohemian rhapsody queen`